grafana/metrictank/GOVERNANCE.md

 ### Technical decisions

 Technical decisions should be discussed and voted upon on the Metrictank [development mailing list][devlist].
-Informal conversations may also be held in #metrictank-dev in slack or in the appropriate Github issue.
+Informal conversations may also be held in *#metrictank-dev* in [slack][slack] or in the appropriate Github issue.

 Decisions are usually made by [lazy consensus](#consensus).
 If no consensus can be reached, the matter may be resolved by [majority](#majority-vote) vote.

 ### Governance changes

-Material changes to this document are discussed publicly in the #metrictank-dev channel in slack or on the Metrictank [development mailing list][devlist].
+Material changes to this document are discussed publicly in the *#metrictank-dev* channel in [slack][slack] or on the Metrictank [development mailing list][devlist].
 Any change requires a [supermajority](#supermajority-vote) in favor.

 ### Editorial changes